uptonking/note4yaoo/lib-fwk-orm-sequelize-docs.md

 - eager Loading is the act of querying data of several models at once (one 'main' model and one or more associated models).
   - At the SQL level, this is a query with one or more joins.
-- In Sequelize, eager loading is mainly done by using the `include` option on a model finder query (such as `findOne`,         `findAll`, etc).
+- In Sequelize, eager loading is mainly done by using the `include` option on a model finder query (such as `findOne/findAll`, etc).

 - An instance can be created with nested association in one step, provided all elements are new.
 - In contrast, performing updates and deletions involving nested objects is currently not possible.